Techtonica/curriculum/python/python.md

 ### Common Mistakes / Misconceptions

-Be very careful where you place indentations because the wrong code could get excecuted or you could have errors.
+Be very careful where you place indentations because the wrong code could get executed or you could have errors.

 Sample: